 Any mountain biker knows that it’s impossible to avoid long grinds or extended bouts of endurance on a mountain bike ride.

 No, not those kind.
 Unlike other activities that boast similar (or better) calorie-burning qualities – running, for example – mountain biking doesn’t beat up your joints (or muscles) as bad.
 Well, not if you’re doing it right anyway.

 It’s hard to quantify because different riders ride at different amplitudes but, as an average, mountain biking is supposed to burn anywhere up to 1,000 calories per hour of doing it.
 It also ups your metabolic rate.
 Which is why some riders can eat shedloads and still be skinny rakes.

 We all know this one.
 You feel better during – and especially after – a mountain bike ride.
 There’s a scientific reason for this; biking produces the stress hormone norepinephrine which is proved to improve a person’s mood.

 Kinda related to the above point but this is more to do with engendering a can-do attitude.
-Cleaning a tricky climb or negotiating a sketchy descent or simply completing a longer than usual ride will all help you approach your non-bike life in a better way.
+Cleaning a tricky climb or simply completing a ride will all help you approach your non-bike life in a better way.

 Cycling in general apparently builds new brain cells in your hippocampus.
 Which will hopefully make up for all the cells we lose when we crash our brains out.